tryone144/dotfiles/README.md

 Warnings
 --------

+Some scripts may require additional software to be installed on your system.
+If so, I tried to mention them at the top of the file.

 There is a "bug" (seems to be an inteded feature) in systemd, that prevents systemctl from enabling symlinked .service files.